tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 to the handshake transcript.
 Note that ACKs can still be sent in the same UDP datagram as handshake records.

+DTLS 1.3 endpoints MUST NOT send ACK records until the sender knows that the peer is negotiating DTLS 1.3.
+A server knows this after it has received and processed a complete ClientHello and selected DTLS 1.3.
+A client knows this after it has received and processed a ServerHello or HelloRetryRequest selecting DTLS 1.3.

+Until that point, ACK records received in epoch 0 MUST be ignored.
+This preserves compatibility with DTLS 1.2 endpoints, which do not define the ACK content type and might treat it as a fatal error.

+After an endpoint knows that the peer is negotiating DTLS 1.3, it MAY send and process ACK records in epoch 0.
+Such ACKs are processed according to the normal ACK rules.
+In particular, epoch 0 ACKs can acknowledge plaintext handshake records and are used for the epoch 1 exception described below.

 ~~~
 %%% ACKs
     struct {